Let me tell you a story.

 Think about it as a three-part process.

 - First, ensure that the time period you want to correct is signed off.

 - Next, enable edits.
 Some organizations will do this automatically and some will manually do this from a Genie.

-- Finally, make your edits from a Genie or right in the timecard.
+- Finally, make your edits from the timecard.